nightfallai/nightfall-python-sdk/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the Nightfall Java SDK.
+Thank you for considering contributing to the Nightfall Python SDK.

 There are many ways to contribute, such as:
 * Writing code samples